The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Results

-Figure~\ref{fig:sfrd} presents the cosmic UV luminosity density obtained from integrating the luminosity functions shown in Figure~\ref{fig:lf} down to the same absolute magnitude, i.e., for $M_\mathrm{UV}\sim-17$~mag.
-The density (in logarithmic scale) evolves roughly linearly with respect to redshift from $z\sim10$ to $z\sim$25, decreasing by a factor of $\sim$2.5 in the 100 Myr from $z\sim10$ to $z\sim14$ based on values from the literature, and, taking into account the results in this work, it continues decreasing faster, by a factor of $\sim3$ in the previous 100 Myr ($z\sim14$ to $z\sim$18), and another factor of $\sim3$ in the previous $\sim80$~Myr (back to $z\sim25$).
+The density (in logarithmic scale) evolves roughly linearly with respect to redshift from $z\sim10$ to $z\sim$25, increasing by a factor of $\sim$2.5 in the 100 Myr from $z\sim14$ to $z\sim10$ based on values from the literature, and, taking into account the results in this work, it continues decreasing faster, by a factor of $\sim3$ in the previous 100 Myr ($z\sim14$ to $z\sim$18), and another factor of $\sim3$ in the previous $\sim80$~Myr (back to $z\sim25$).

 Using the UV luminosity density data points at $z=9,11,12$ from \citet{2023ApJ...951L...1P} and the results at $z\sim17$ and $z\sim25$ from this work, we fit the redshift dependence of the evolution of the UV luminosity density in the $10<z<25$ interval, obtaining that it evolves as: